hawkbsilleee/CABgrab-fsab-application-/README.md

 A working version of CABgrab is hosted: https://cab-grab.onrender.com/landing.

 Originally Dhruv and I implemented CABgrab as a Flask app with a CSS/HTML frontend and sqlite database.
+Repo for this code is: https://github.com/hawkbsilleee/CAB-Grab.

 This repo contains a modified version of the app I made that uses a Flask backend and a React frontend and Firebase database.